devkral/django-fast-ratelimit/README.md

 -   epoch:
     -   None: (default): use request as epoch
     -   int: RESET_EPOCH resets by int.
 Negative int increases
-    -   object: attach counter to object
+    -   object: attach counter to an open object (Note: it cannot be object() directly and neither an object with slots)

-returns following dataclass
+returns the dataclass Ratelimit

+or raises `ratelimit.Disabled` in case of the count in the rate is zero

+### ratelimit.Ratelimit

+Fields

 -   count: how often in the window the ip whatever was calling
 -   limit: limit when it should block